TUD-IMB/fosanalysis/doc/CodingStyleGuide.md

     ```

 - Multiple statements on the same line are prohibited.
-- Nested/overly complex statements are forbidden and should be broken up into single line statements
+     Nested/overly complex statements are forbidden.
+     Instead, the several steps should be broken up into single line statements.

     ```python
     data = df.to_list()